Efficient Regression in Metric Spaces via Approximate Lipschitz Extension: Introduction

-\paragraph{Related work.} There are many excellent references for classical Euclidean nonparametric regression assuming i.i.d.\ noise, see for example \cite{MR1920390,MR1161622,MR726392,MR1093466,MR740865,MR1383093}.
+\paragraph*{Related work} There are many excellent references for classical Euclidean nonparametric regression assuming iid noise, see for example \cite{MR1383093,MR1920390}.
 For metric regression, a simple risk bound follows from classic VC theory via the pseudo-dimension, see e.g.~\cite{pollard84,MR1367965,neylon06}.
-However, the pseudo-dimension of many non-trivial function classes, including Lipschitz functions, grows linearly with the sample size, ultimately yielding a vacuous bound.
+However, the pseudo-dimension of many natural function classes, including Lipschitz functions, is infinite --- yielding a vacuous bound.
 An approach to nonparametric regression based on empirical risk minimization, though only for the Euclidean case, may already be found in \cite{DBLP:journals/tit/LugosiZ95}; see the comprehensive historical overview therein.
-Indeed, Theorem 5.2 in \cite{MR1920390} gives a kernel regressor for Lipschitz functions that achieves the minimax rate.
-Note, however that (a) the setting is restricted to Euclidean spaces; and (b) the cost of evaluating the hypothesis at a new point grows linearly with the sample size (while our complexity is roughly logarithmic).
-As noted above, another feature of our approach is its ability to give efficiently computable finite-sample bounds, as opposed to the asymptotic convergence rates obtained in \cite{MR1920390,DBLP:journals/tit/LugosiZ95} and elsewhere.
+Indeed, \cite[Theorem 5.2]{MR1920390} provides a kernel regressor for Lipschitz functions that achieves the minimax rate.
+Note however that (a) the setting is restricted to Euclidean spaces; and (b) the runtime cost of evaluating the hypothesis at a new point grows linearly with the sample size (while our complexity is roughly logarithmic).

-More recently, risk bounds in terms of doubling dimension and Lipschitz constant were given in \cite{NIPS2009_1009}, assuming an additive noise model, and hence these results are incomparable to ours; for instance, these risk bounds worsen with an increasingly smooth regression function.
-Following up, a regression technique based on random partition trees was proposed in \cite{kpotufe2011}, based on mappings between Euclidean spaces and assuming an additive noise model.
+More recently, risk bounds in terms of doubling dimension and Lipschitz constant were given in \cite{NIPS2009_1009}.
+These results assumed an additive noise model, and hence are incomparable to ours.
+Following up, a regression technique based on random partition trees was proposed in \cite{Kpotufe2012}, based on mappings between Euclidean spaces and also assuming an additive noise model.
 Another recent advance in nonparametric regression was Rodeo \cite{1132.62026}, which escapes the curse of dimensionality by adapting to the sparsity of the regression function.
+In contrast, our results apply to general metric spaces and exploit Lipschitz smoothness rather than sparsity.